Trees, Shrubs & Landscaping

 When the Bloom Is Gone

 After your amaryllis flowers fade, worry not.
 Just cut the flower stem off near the neck of the bulb.
 Be careful not to injure the leaves or any emerging flower stalks.
 The leaves are needed to replenish the bulb so it can bloom again next year.
-Water it enough to keep the soil moist, and feed it with Miracle Gro® Water Soluble All Purpose Plant Food every 7-14 days.
+Water it enough to keep the soil moist, and feed it with Miracle-Gro® Indoor Plant Food every 7-14 days.
 Keep your amaryllis in the sunniest spot you can find in your house.
 More sun will mean bigger blooms later.

-Once the outside temperatures stay above 50 degrees at night, you're all clear to bring your amaryllis into the garden.
+Once the outside temperatures stay above 50 degrees at night, you've got the option of bringing your amaryllis into the garden.
 Amaryllises love sun, so place it in a sunny spot.
 Be sure to keep it well fed and watered to help it produce more leaves.
 This is when your bulb is storing up energy to produce more flowers, and healthier bulbs mean more flower stems and more blooms per stem.
 Make sure you bring your amaryllis back indoors in late summer before the first frost.

 Timing Your Amaryllis Blooms